-Add tomatoes and basil, continue to stir and reduce to desired consistency.
+- Add tomatoes and basil, continue to stir and reduce to the desired consistency.

-If you don't have tomato paste, stir while heating and reduce sauce to desired consistency
+- If you don't have tomato paste, stir while heating and reduce the sauce to desired consistency

-Stewed or diced tomatoes may be substituted for crushed tomatoes.
-Use wooden spoon to mash tomatoes to desired texture while cooking.
+- Stewed or diced tomatoes may be substituted for crushed tomatoes.
+Use a wooden spoon to mash tomatoes to desired texture while cooking.

-Brush bread with whole garlic cloves prior to placing under broiler.
+- Brush bread with whole garlic cloves prior to placing under the broiler.